rossrobino/ovr/apps/docs/src/content/docs.md

 app.get("/", () => <p>hello world</p>);
 ```

 Rather than buffer the entire HTML in memory, ovr’s JSX transform produces an `AsyncGenerator<string>` that feeds a `ReadableStream`.
-For a simple paragraph ovr enqueues three chunks:
+For the simple paragraph above, ovr enqueues three chunks:

 ```ts
 "<p>"; // streamed immediately